Photo by Chuck Choi

 Yes!
 Join today for access to the member pre-sale.

 Additional benefits of membership include:

 - Unlimited year-round admission to the ICA

-- 10% discount at the ICA store and coffee cart
+- 10% discount at the ICA Store (some exceptions apply)

 - Discounts at select area businesses

 - Member pricing on tickets for virtual film screenings and performances presented by the ICA

 Please note, advance reservations are viewable only when logged on to the ICA website as an active member during the member presale.
 Please complete your membership transaction and make sure you are logged into your member account to view available time slots.

 Can I renew my existing membership in person?

 Yes, members will be able to renew at the visitor center, however, we encourage members to renew or join online.